-I switched translations for today’s devotional on How to Be Still.
-So sorry, but I learned this in the KJV and needed to get closer to it to keep my mind straight. #ChurchGirlProblems 😉
+You’ll notice that I switched translations for today’s devotional on how to be still.
+So sorry, but I learned this in the KJV and just couldn’t wrap my mind around it any other way. #ChurchGirlProblems 😉

-The Book of Isaiah is filled with prophecy.
-God is warning Israel and pleading with Israel to turn back to Him before it is too late.
-They do not and consequences follow because God is love but God is Just.
+The book of Isaiah is filled with a lot of prophecies that blow my mind.
+God warned and pleaded with Israel to turn back to Him before it is too late.
+They do not and consequences follow because while God is love, He is also just.

-Things to know about the Context before we begin:
+Things to know about the context of Isaiah 41:10-13 before we begin:

-- We serve a Jealous God.
-He says Worship only Me and He really means that.
+- We serve a jealous God.
+He says worship only Him, and He really means that.

 - Israel worshiped literal idols and expected them to give strength, provision, and comfort